 - Madonna-Whore Complex: Ethel is alternately fascinated and horrified by his wife's blooming sexuality.

-- The Moral Substitute: The box art, and the concept of following multiple couples through their marriages, highly resembles Love Actually
+- The Moral Substitute: The box art, and the concept of following multiple couples through their romantic relationships, highly resembles Love Actually

 - Psycho Psychologist: By the end of the movie, the doctors have handcuffed a man and thrown him into the pool, used Electric Torture on another man, and revealed to an unstable couple the infidelity and hidden bank accounts of the parties involved.